CityOfZion/neo-tools/README.md

 The goal is to have all Neo Smart Economy API or project implementation primitives as a part of a unix-style command line chainable toolset.

-With neotools in place, one would have easy lookup of various operations and functions, reference implementation, clear calling syntax and usage examples.
+With neotools in place, one would have easy lookup of various operations and functions, reference implementation, clear calling syntax, and usage examples.
 A common problem for me, working in c#, nodejs, and python, is that I'm always having to go back to one of those projects, navigate their specific layout, then locate a piece or example to be sure I'm doing something right.
 Instead of trying to get everyone to agree on a standard I thought why not implement a bunch of those projects' primitives in a standard way to unify that reference.
 Besides, being able to call a lot of those directly from command line would be really useful.

 ## Project Version and Status